graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 server MUST reply with a `2xx` status code and SHOULD reply with `200` status code.

-Note: There's currently not an approved HTTP status code to use for "partial success," contenders include WebDAV's status code "207 Multi-Status" and using a custom code such as "247 Partial Success."
+Note: The result of executing a GraphQL operation may contain partial data as well as encountered errors.
+Errors that happen during execution of the GraphQL operation typically become part of the result, as long as the server is still able to produce a well-formed response.
+There's currently not an approved HTTP status code to use for "partial success," contenders include WebDAV's status code "207 Multi-Status" and using a custom code such as "247 Partial Success."
 [IETF RFC2616 Section 6.1.1](https://datatracker.ietf.org/doc/html/rfc2616#section-6.1.1)
 states "codes are fully defined in section 10" implying that though more codes are expected to be supported over time, valid codes must be present in this